 The habit of thumb–sucking starts soon after the baby is born and continues until the age of two to four years.
 While many babies stop sucking their fingers naturally by the age of two to three years, others might need intervention.

-The main reason for thumb-sucking is the natural sucking reflex in babies that makes them keep their thumb or fingers in the mouth.
+The main reason for thumb-sucking is the natural sucking reflexiXA sudden and involuntary response to a stimulus in babies that makes them keep their thumb or fingers in the mouth.
 Initially, sucking their thumb makes them feel secure, and later, it becomes a habit in some children.
 They try to do it whenever they need soothing or while going to sleep.

 - If your child is of understandable age, try to explain why the habit is bad and offer them rewards whenever they stop doing it.